nollstead/Green-Bean/examples/ADC/ADC.md

 # Analog-to-Digital (ADC) Conversion

 In this example, we'll learn how to configure your green bean to convert an analog input to a digital value.
-For the analog source we'll use a small joystick which has two analog outputs (X and Y positions) as well as a digital output representing a button press.
-Examples of inexpensive joysticks can be found here and here.
+For the analog source we'll use a small [Dual-Axis XY Joystick with Push Button](https://www.addicore.com/products/dual-axis-xy-joystick-with-push-button?variant=45731914842429), which has two analog outputs (X and Y positions) as well as a digital output representing a button press.

 ## Configure a timer